rancher/rancher-docs/versioned_docs/version-2.5/reference-guides/rancher-security/rancher-v2.5-hardening-guides/self-assessment-guide-with-cis-v1.6-benchmark.md

 **Remediation:**
-Edit the Controller Manager pod specification file /etc/kubernetes/manifests/kube-controller-manager.yaml on the master node and set the --root-ca-file parameter to the certificate bundle file`.
+Edit the Controller Manager pod specification file /etc/kubernetes/manifests/kube-controller-manager.yaml on the master node and set the --root-ca-file parameter to the certificate bundle file.
 `--root-ca-file=<path/to/file>`